The Smart Utility Enterprise 2011-2015: IT Systems Architecture, Cyber Security and Market Forecast

 - Refine your integration solution offering

-- Plan enterprise architecture roadmaps for clients
+- Plan enterprise architecture roadmaps for customers

 Vendors – Leverage this report to: